 Islington offers a broad spectrum of property types, with the average 1-bedroom flat leasing for about £1,764 per month.

-This is an attractive borough for young professionals partly due to its abundance of start-up companies situated around Old Street, playfully named “Silicon Roundabout.”
+This is an attractive borough for ambitious single people, partly due to its abundance of start-up companies situated around Old Street, playfully named “Silicon Roundabout.”

 In addition to the thriving property market, this borough is home to an impressive culinary and nightlife scene.